w84death/game12-asm/docs/GDD.md

   - spawns two station extends (up/down or left/right ancient tile)
 - station extends fundaments
   - extractor
-    - extract resources 2 tiles away (5x5 grid)
+    - extract resources from near tiles
+  - radar
+  - defense turrets
 - foundaments
-  - collector
   - silos
   - factory
+  - laboratory
-    - spawning/maintanance for pods
+  - radar
-    - each factory supports X number of pods at once
-    - build using blue resource

 ## Resources

 ### Blue / Cristals
 Located near mountains.
-Main source for building new structures (rails, buildings, pods)
+Main source for building new structures (rails, buildings, pods) and research.

 ### Yellow / Gas
 Located on plain terrains.
+Needs to be refined to fuel.
 Source of fuel for the main rocket.

 ### Red / Shrooms
 Grow near the forests.
 Grow over time.
-It collected all, new will not regrow.
+If collected all, new will not regrow.
 Goal of the game, fill up collector to send rocket to the earth.

 ## Interface